bigspotteddog/landing-page-service/README.md

             * Run `gcloud topic --help` to learn about advanced features of the SDK like arg files and output formatting
             $
             ```

+# Install Visual Studio Code

+1. Install Visual Studio Code

+    1. Open your web browser and open https://code.visualstudio.com/

+    1. Download the build for your operating system

+    1. Extract the archive in the folder of your choice

+    1. Copy to your applications folder or leave it where it is

+    1. Launch Visual Studio Code by running the extracted application

+1. Add the Java extension pack to VS Code

+    1. Open the Extensions view.
+You can do this several ways.
+One way is to open the command palette (command + shift + p on mac), then search for install extensions.

+    1. Search for the Java Extension Pack in the marketplace

+    1. Click the install button to install Java support